Fasa University: Campus

 The university continues to expand its facilities on campus.
 In 2017, the university opened the Basic science building, housing 22 faculty members’ rooms and 8 laboratories.

 Varsity sports

-The Fasa university Futsal team has scored 1st and 2nd in regional competitions and also hosted the competitions once.
-In cycling and karate, university students are members of the national teams.
-The swimming team along with the taekwondo represent the university in many national competitions in third ranks.
+The Futsal team from Fasa University has placed first and second in regional events and has also served as the competition's host once.
+University students make up the national teams in karate and cycling.
+In numerous national contests, the university's swimming and taekwondo teams place third.